 In business management, a basic distinction is made between formal and informal socialisation of new employees.
 Formal socialisation works through different activities like step-by-step orientation programs or specific training courses that address knowledge gaps that employees typically have and which need to be closed for an employee to function successfully in the new situation.

 For host families, the equivalent of this formal socialisation can take a variety of forms.
 Many families develop a Family Handbook to give to their au pairs.
 This lets the host family give a lot of important information about the au pair's duties and about family practices and rules in a concentrated form.
 It also is a document that can be used from one au pair stay to the next.
 This reduces the socialisation effort for future au pair stays and lets onboarding techniques improve as the family learns from its evolving experience with different au pairs and incorporates this knowledge into their Family Handbook.
+Get your guide for free with your Premium Subscription!

 Learning by doing